Avinashhmavi/AI-Data-Analysis-Agent/README.md

 📊 **AI Data Analyst** is a Streamlit-based web application that allows users to upload data files (CSV or Excel) and interact with them using natural language queries.
 The app leverages the **Groq API** to generate SQL queries based on user questions and executes them using **DuckDB**.
 The results are displayed in an interactive and user-friendly interface, making data analysis accessible to everyone.

+🚀 Try the app here: [AI Data Analysis Agent](https://ai-data-analysis-agent-1.streamlit.app/)

+This is an AI-powered data analysis tool that helps generate SQL queries and insights from your uploaded data files.

 ---

 ## 🚀 Features